quasarj/alpacaerm/install/readme.md

 ## Prerequisites
 These instructions are written specifically for Ubuntu Server 12.10.
-They should work without modification on 12.04, and maybe on older Ubuntu versions.
+They have also been tested on Ubuntu Server 12.04, and may work on earlier versions of Ubuntu Server.
 They will not work on other systems without some modification.

+These are the basic prerequisites to install the system on any server:

+* Python 2.7
+* Development headers for Python, for compiling some python modules (like PIL)
+* PIP, the Python package manager
+* Apache 2
+* mod_wsgi (must be compiled against python 2.7)_
+* MySQL (or another database server supported by django)

 ## Install Packages

+These packages are required:

 * mysql-server
 * git